 Getting a journal article accepted

 A draft journal article had originally been written for a different journal and did not meet the requirements of the new target journal.
 Rhonda went to the target journal website and read the journal requirements including total word length, headings and section numbering, language and reference style.
 Rhonda then adjusted the journal article to meet the new requirements, particularly structure and word length.
+Read my blog on meeting journal requirements.

 The result: The revised journal article met the requirements of the target journal and proceeded to the review process.

-Applying for an academic job
+Applying for an academic job or award

 The result: Applicants have confidence that their application meets the requirements and that they have presented their experience in the best possible way.